GeekyGhost/ComfyUI-GeekyRemB/README.md

-This is a custom node for ComfyUI and can be found here! https://github.com/comfyanonymous/ComfyUI
+This is a custom node for ComfyUI which can be found here! https://github.com/comfyanonymous/ComfyUI

 # ComfyUI-GeekyRemB ComfyUI-GeekyRemB